FrostGreg/rpg-game/README.md

 ---

-A little rpg game with both GUI and UI options
+A little rpg style turn-based fighting game with both GUI and UI options

 ---
 ## Screenshots: